-We call for the withdrawal of British troops from both Iraq and Afghanistan and an end to the occupation of all countries by the imperialist powers.
+We call for the immediate and unconditional withdrawal of all British troops from Afghanistan and an end to the occupation of all countries by the imperialist powers.

 In the recent past the Palestinian people in the Gaza Strip have been bombed and shelled by Israeli armed forces.
 The slaughter brought condemnation of Israel from around the world.

 Successive US administrations, with which other western governments have complied, have postured as peace-brokers in the region.
 Yet it is the US which props up the state of Israel and is itself the major obstacle to peace.

 We call for peace and for the acceptance of Palestinian Rights, for justice and an end to the oppression of the Palestinian people by the US-backed Zionist leadership of Israel - a cat’s-paw of the US in the Middle East.

 After the counter revolution in the former Soviet Union and eastern Europe, the Warsaw Pact was dissolved.
 Nato, which always pretended to be a defensive organisation, continued.

 It not only remained but it expanded.
 In 1999 Hungary, Poland and the Czech Republic became full members of Nato.
 In 2004 the Baltic States of Estonia, Latvia and Lithuania together with Slovenia, Slovakia, Bulgaria and Romania joined the alliance too.
 In addition there are now US and Nato bases in the Balkans, the Middle East and central Asia.